 Pros of InterCity

-- Can be inexpensive depending on which pass you travel on
+- It can be inexpensive depending on which pass you travel on

-- Can be flexible and make changes to your itinerary
+- You can be flexible and make changes to your itinerary

-- Gives you the chance to spend time in each place
+- It gives you the chance to spend time in each place

 Cons of InterCity